jedjoud10/VoxelTerrainGenerator/README.md

-# A procedural terrain generator that makes use of your GPU to generate fully volumetric terrain
+# A procedural terrain generator that makes use of your GPU and CPU to generate volumetric and fully destructible terrain

 ## Features
 * 3D Octree for worlds up to 32km with sub-meter voxel precision